JaeYeonLee0621/SystemDesign-Interview/Chapter8_DistributedEmailService.md

 - If the attachement of an email is too large to put into the queue, we can put it into the `attachment store (S3)`

-## Online/Offline
+## Push Notification

-If the receiver is currently `online`
+### Online users
-- the email is pushed to real-time servers
+- The email is pushed to real-time servers
-- Real-time servers are WebSocket servers that allow clients to receive new emails in real-time
+- Real-time servers are `WebSocket servers` that allow clients to receive new emails in real-time

-For `offline` users
+### Offline users
-- emails are stored in the storage layer.
+- Emails are stored in the storage layer.
-- When a user comes back online, the webmail client connects to web servers via RESTful API
+- When a user comes back online, the webmail client connects to web servers via `RESTful API`
 - Web servers pull new emails from the storage layer and return them to the client

 <br/><hr/><br/>